Bruguera’s Monument to New Immigrants installation, a work studied in the art history Ph.D. program at Bryn Mawr

 Teaching Experience

-Graduate students have several opportunities to gain teaching experience at Bryn Mawr, with fellowships that support assistants in both the History of Art department and in affiliated departments and programs such as Growth and Structure of Cities and Film Studies.
+Graduate students have several opportunities to gain teaching experience at Bryn Mawr, with fellowships that support assistants in the History of Art department and in affiliated departments and programs such as Growth and Structure of Cities and Film Studies.

 Curatorial Experience